Agreements on research cooperation

 - A timeline for activities and results

-- Agreements on mutual progress reporting
+- Rules on mutual progress reporting

 - Description of expected intellectual property values and rights from the project